General Information About Isadora 3

 Note that none of these settings are persistent!
 If you leave the scene and come back, they are all reset to whatever the 'visible', 'speed' and 'volume' inputs say at the actor's inputs.
 Additionally, these buttons will not appear on a Movie Player that does not have media loaded into it.

-NEW - MIDI Timecode Support
+New Feature: MIDI Timecode Support

 Isadora 3 adds input support for MIDI Timecode (MTC)!